Emergency services

 Take US dollars with you.

-If proper safety equipment isn't available, use another provider.
+If appropriate safety equipment isn't available, use another provider.

-Apply for your IDP before leaving Australia.
+You must get your IDP before you leave Australia.

 More information: